Climate Initiatives

 • Opportunity to meet and talk with authors of the Climate Action Plan and community collaborators

-*Our keynote speaker's appearance is generously sponsored by: The Bob Graham Center for Public Service; UF College of Journalism and Communications; WUFT's Environment & Ag Desk; The Florida Climate Institute; and The Rothman Family Chair in the Humanities.
+*The keynote speaker's appearance was generously sponsored by: The Bob Graham Center for Public Service; UF College of Journalism and Communications; WUFT's Environment & Ag Desk; The Florida Climate Institute; and The Rothman Family Chair in the Humanities.

 Climate Vulnerability Final Report 2024